jaxio/jaxio.github.com/documentation/celerio/convention.md

 generating classes, variables or methods related to this table, or column.

-For example, if your table name is BOOK_COMMENT , the generated entity class will be named BookComment ; a variable holding BookComment instance will be named `bookComment` and a setter will be named setBookComment , etc.
+For example, if your table name is `BOOK_COMMENT`, the generated entity class will be named `BookComment`; a variable holding `BookComment` instance will be named `bookComment` and a setter will be named `setBookComment`, etc.

 ### Native camel case support

-If your table's and/or Column use a camelCase syntax AND if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.
+If your table's and/or Column use a camelCase syntax and if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.

-For example, if your table name is bankAccount , the generated entity class will be named BankAccount ; a variable holding BankAccount instance will be named `bankAccount` and a setter will be named setBankAccount , etc.
+For example, if your table name is `bankAccount`, the generated entity class will be named `BankAccount`; a variable holding `BankAccount` instance will be named `bankAccount` and a setter will be named `setBankAccount`, etc.

 Choosing explicit names for your tables and columns is thus very important as it improves your source code readability without the burden